Fatal1ty/mashumaro/web/docs/11-generics-and-modern-typing.md

 With [postponed annotations](https://docs.python.org/3/library/__future__.html#future-annotations) enabled by default, compilation can wait until referenced types exist.

+> [!IMPORTANT]
-Calling an inherited mixin method through a runtime generic alias such as `Node[int].from_dict(...)` does not specialize that method with `int`; Python forwards the attribute to the unspecialized origin class.
+> Calling an inherited mixin method through a runtime generic alias such as `Node[int].from_dict(...)` does not specialize that method with `int`; Python forwards the attribute to the unspecialized origin class.
 Put the specialized type in a containing model, use `BasicDecoder(Node[int])`, or create a concrete subclass when direct methods are required.

 ## Generic `SerializableType`